Crossing the Circle Southern Expedition

 Approaching the Antarctic Peninsula, you'll wonder at the sheer scale and scope of the icebergs, mountains and stretches of polar beaches, dotted with seals and penguins.
 This exploration will take you further south still to cross into the Antarctic Circle, a privileged achievement you'll celebrate with your shipmates.
 Equal parts unpredictable, exciting and awe inspiring, your Antarctic adventure will impart in your memories to last a lifetime.

-Highlights Include: • Cross the iconic Antarctic Circle • Daily with views of dramatic ice formations, humpback whales swimming alongside the ship • Leopard seals diving beneath your zodiac • Listen to the crackling and crumbling of icebergs and glaciers
+Highlights include: Crossing the iconic Antarctic Circle, daily with views of dramatic ice formations, humpback whales swimming alongside the ship, leopard seals diving beneath your zodiac, and listening to the crackling and crumbling of icebergs and glaciers.

 Ultramarine: The newest ship in the Quark Expeditions fleet, Ultramarine is equipped with two twin-engine helicopters and offers guests the most robust portfolio of adventure activities in the industry and the most spacious suites in its category.
 Ultramarine also features breathtaking public spaces, and more outdoor wildlife viewing spaces than other expedition ships its size.
 Guests: 199